bjcull/bjcull.github.com/_posts/2018-09-13-xero-con-startup-alley.md

 ## The Wrap Party
 The wrap party was truly awesome.
 Located at Cloudland, the venue was transformed into an enormous (Bris)Vegas themed wonderland, complete with show girls, gladiators, a casino and more shimmering glitter than I've seen in a while.

 One of the main things that was driven home to us during the wrap party was our creative use of headwear.
 Walking past the queue to get into the venue, all we heard was "HEY PINCHY!".
 All throughout the night we couldn't walk 5 metres without someone asking, "Hey, what's with the hat?".
-After a quick description that our company is called Pinch and the logo is a lobster claw, they'd reply, "awesome, you guys are marketing geniuses!", before being swiftly interupted by the next curiuos person.
+After a quick description that our company is called Pinch and the logo is a lobster claw, they'd reply, "awesome, you guys are marketing geniuses!", before being swiftly interupted by the next curious person.
 And so the cycle continued!

 <div>
     <blockquote class="instagram-media" data-instgrm-captioned data-instgrm-permalink="https://www.instagram.com/p/BnsQZfCncpl/?utm_source=ig_embed_loading" data-instgrm-version="12" style=" background:#FFF; border:0; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:540px; min-width:326px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);">